 - Creating polymers used in plastic

 The Oil & Gas Extraction industry faces many challenges daily.
 Managing asset utilization, ensuring employee safety, and creating a profit from extracted natural resources are all part of every manager’s top priorities.
+We have extensive RFID experience and can work with you to customize systems for particular industries; thus we can help to explore how to:

 - Track Assets and Equipment